flame-engine/flame/doc/flame/collision_detection.md

 }
 ```

-Now when you add `HitboxShape`s to components that are then added to the game, they will
+Now when you add `ShapeHitbox`s to components that are then added to the game, they will
 automatically be checked for collisions.